 Hey buddy!
 (Good afternoon old chap!)

-Home improvements remain similar in both the UK and America but words used by contractors and tradesmen vary wildly between the 2 countries, which side of the pond are you on?
+Home improvements remain similar in nature in both the UK & America but words used by contractors vary wildly between the 2 countries, which side of the pond are you on?
 Do you know your siding from your cladding?
 Is it a bucket or a pail?
 Let’s do a word battle between the 2 great nations!

 The media always go on and on about our “special relationship” with our friends across the ocean in America, but apart from speaking the same language, how different are the common words and phrases our tradespeople are likely to use during their working day?